Atavist/developer/README.md

 ### Adding CSS overrides.

-You shouldn’t use raw CSS in your themes, but if you absolutely must, you can declare styles inside a special mixin: `theme-junk-drawer`.
+You shouldn’t use raw CSS in your themes, but if you absolutely must, you can declare styles inside a special mixin: `theme-css-overrides`.
 These styles will be appended to the end of the reader-facing stylesheet.

-	@mixin theme-junk-drawer {
+	@mixin theme-css-overrides {
 		/* CSS overrides here */
 	}